Guide for Authors

 Language and language services

-Please write your text in good English (American or British usage is accepted, but not a mixture of these).
-Authors who require information about language editing and copyediting services pre- and post-submission please visit https://webshop.elsevier.com/language-editing/ or our customer support site at http://service.elsevier.com/app/home/supporthub/publishing/ for more information.
+Please write your text in English using correct grammar.
+American or British grammar is accepted; however, please do not use a mixture of these.
+Authors who require information about language editing and copyediting services pre- and post-submission should visit https://webshop.elsevier.com/language-editing/ or our customer support site at http://service.elsevier.com/app/home/supporthub/publishing/ for more information.

 Additional information